On Manin's conjecture for Ch\^atelet surfaces: Acknowledgments

 \section{Acknowledgments}

 The author would like to thank her advisor Peter Sarnak for his guidance and support, Tim Browning for many enlightening conversations about Manin's conjecture and his helpful feedback, and Jean-Louis Colliot-Th\'el\`ene for his insightful comments on auxiliary varieties and for explaining the proof of Theorem \ref{thm: descent}.
-The author would also like to thank R\'egis de la Bret\`eche, Ulrich Derenthal, Trajan Hammonds, Roger Heath-Brown, and Will Sawin for comments on earlier versions of this paper.
+The author would also like to thank Niven Achenjang, R\'egis de la Bret\`eche, Ulrich Derenthal, Kevin Destagnol, Trajan Hammonds, Roger Heath-Brown, and Will Sawin for comments on earlier versions of this paper.

-This material is based upon work supported by the National Science Foundation Graduate Research Fellowship Program under Grant No. DGE-2039656.
+This material is based upon work supported by the National Science Foundation under grants DGE-2039656 and DMS-2502864.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author and do not necessarily reflect the views of the National Science Foundation.